Becoming a Licensed Veterinary Tech in Texas

 Vet Techs in Texas

-As of May 2012, Texas had over 7,700 vet techs working in the state, making it the state with the second highest employment level of vet techs in the nation.
+As of 2015, Texas had over 7 thousand vet techs working in the state, making it the state with the second highest employment level of vet techs in the nation.
 Only California employed more vet techs during this period.

 In addition, according to the Bureau of Labor Statistics (BLS), Texas vet techs earned a median annual wage of $28,160.